emarsden/pg-el/README.md

-  `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, and does not return a correct type OID for text columns in rows returned from a prepared statement.
+  `SELECT (1,2)`), does not support the `time`, `varbit`, `bytea`, `jsonb` and `hstore` types, does not handle a query which only contains an SQL comment, does not handle various PostgreSQL functions such as `factorial`, and does not return a correct type OID for text columns in rows returned from a prepared statement, doesn't support Unicode identifiers.

 - [CockroachDB](https://github.com/cockroachdb/cockroach): last tested with CockroachDB CCL v24.3.
   Note that this database does not implement the large object functionality, and its interpretation